neefrehman/lzy/README.md

  ```

 ### Options
 To customise the `offset` value, call it like below.
-This scenario will load images as they get 500px from the viewport.
+This example will load images as they get 500px from the viewport.
 ```javascript
 lzy({
    offset: 500